ctf2009/spring-kafka-avro-example/README.md

 `GET /error/unrecoverable` - Produces a simple message which throws an UnrecoverableException.
 The exception is immediately handled and not retried

+## Replay

+You can replay a message by using the replay endpoint

+`GET /replay/test-topic-0-10` - Attempts to retry processing of offset 10 on partition 0 for the 'test-topic'

 ## Consumer

 You are able to pause, resume and check the pause status using the consumers endpoint